If You Have Pelvic Pain, Here’s What It Could Mean

 Burning or sharp pain may be a bladder problem

 A condition called interstitial cystitis (painful bladder syndrome) produces a burning or sharp pain in the bladder or urethra, reports the US Department of Health and Human Services.
 The pain may be worse when you urinate and can come and go for weeks or months.
 A spasm in pelvic floor muscles may also cause discomfort.
 The condition can flare during your period, during sex, or as a result of stress.
 Lifestyle changes to avoid triggers may bring relief.
-Here are 12 more signs that you may have interstitial cystitis.

 Sudden-shock pain may be a nerve issue